Canon 1D Mark IV vs 1100D

 Body comparison: Canon 1D Mark IV vs 1100D

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon 1100D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1100D is considerably smaller (47 percent) than the Canon 1D Mark IV.
 Moreover, the 1100D is substantially lighter (60 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the 1100D does not feature any corresponding weather-sealing.